iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covid19 2 reviews"/>
 </p>

+> I searched for testing place using this app but it only shows drive-trough testing places.
+What if you do not drive?
+Very disappointing!
+And then you are surprised you are missing cases? 🙄<br> :date: __2021-06-28 05:38:13__

 > Good app but it represents coronavirus as actually being real and common sense would prove otherwise<br> :date: __2021-06-16 15:53:51__

 > Mother<br> :date: __2021-06-15 05:07:10__